Affair of the Poisons: The end of the trial

 La Voisin was sentenced to death for witchcraft and poisoning, and burned at the stake on 22 February 1680.
 Marshal Montmorency-Bouteville was briefly jailed in 1680, but was later released and became a captain of the guard.
 Minister Jean-Baptiste Colbert helped to hush things up.

 De La Reynie re-established the special court, the Chambre Ardente ("burning court"), to judge cases of poisoning and witchcraft.
 It investigated a number of cases, including many connected to nobles and courtiers in the king's court.
 Over the years, the court sentenced 34 people to death for poisoning or witchcraft.
 Two died under torture and several courtiers were exiled.
 The court was abolished in 1682, because the king could not risk the publicity of such scandal.
 To this, Police Chief Reynie said "the enormity of their crimes proved their safeguard."

 Aftermath

-Perhaps the most important effect of the scandal and subsequent persecutions was the expulsion from France of the Countess of Soissons.
-Her son remained in France, only to find that his mother's high-profile disgrace prevented him from realising his personal ambitions, as he was effectively barred from pursuing a military career.
-He would eventually leave France, nurturing a profound grudge against Louis XIV, and enter the service of France's sworn enemies, the Habsburgs.
+Perhaps the most important consequence of the scandal and subsequent persecutions was the expulsion from France of the Countess of Soissons and its effect on her son Eugene.
+He remained in France, only to find that his mother's high-profile disgrace prevented him from realising his personal ambitions, as he was effectively barred from pursuing a military career.
+Eugene would eventually leave France, nurturing a profound grudge against Louis XIV, and enter the service of France's sworn enemies, the Habsburgs.
 Prince Eugene of Savoy, or Prinz Eugen, would, in time, come to be known as one of the greatest generals of the age and one of the factors behind the failure of Louis's bid for hegemony in Europe.